cocoaaa/GP2017-Assignments/README.md

 git push
 ```

-**The solution must be submitted until 23:59 on the day of the submision date.
+**The solutions must be submitted before the corresponding demo session.
 Late submissions will not be accepted.**